chiliproject/cookbook/README.md

   * `apache['ssl_certificate_file']` - The path to the SSL certificate file when using SSL.
   * `apache['ssl_key_file']` - The path to the SSL key file when using SSL.
   * `apache['ssl_ca_certificate_file']` - The path to the SSL CS certificate file when using SSL.
+* `settings` - Chiliproject settings for the instance.
+These are enforced in the instance's database.
+It is a hash containing the internal ChiliProject settings keys as keys and the values which are going to be set into the database.
+Make sure you use the correct data type (String, Integer, Boolean, ...).
+Have a look into `config/settings.yml` in an instance for a list of valid config keys and default values.

 It should be noted that in the `apache` group, when using sub-paths, all instances configured under the same virtual host (with `base_uri`) have to share all these settings (with the exception of aliases).
 Thus, you need to configure these instances with the exact same values.